 W Idioms

-The football player waded into the fight to help his teammate.
+The player waded into the fight to help his teammates.

 wait-and-see attitude